Entering the College

 Students must meet the College's Entrance Requirements in order for a school change request to be intitiated and approved.

-Students interested in the pursuing a second bachelor's degree in the College of Arts in Sciences,
+Students interested in the pursuing a second bachelor's degree in the College of Arts in Sciences, should meet with the academic advisor for the degree program in which they are interested.

 Students currently pursuing a degree at another Indiana University campus will need to apply for admission to the Bloomington campus through the Office of Admissions.
 Admitted students who meet the College's Entrance requirements will immediately enter the College.
 Those who have not met the Entrance Requirements will enter University Division where they will remain until they meet the Entrance Requirements.